Slow Roasted Citrus Salmon

 Preheat your oven to 325 degrees F.

 Slice and arrange the fruit, jalapeño and dill sprigs in pretty layers in an oven dish.
-In the picture, I’m using a foil tray for a client.

-Rest the salmon over the citrus fruits.
-Squeeze over the juice of the lemon, orange and lime.
+In a small bowl, squeeze the juice of the lemon, oranges and lime.
+Add in the garlic cloves, crushed.
+Then the Dijon mustard.
 Give it a generous drizzle of olive oil and then season with salt and pepper.
+Whisk together and brush the mixture over the pieces of salmon.
+Drizzle over any extra.

-Roast in your oven for 35-40 minutes until succulent and cooked through.
+Roast in your oven for 35 minutes until succulent and cooked through.

 Serve and enjoy! 🍊